carlinmack/NamespaceDatabase/DOCUMENTATION.md

     title: str - Title of the page
     namespace: str - Namespace of the page
     cursor: MySQLCursor - cursor allowing CRUD actions on the DB connections
+    parallel: Bool - True if called from parallel, hides progress bars

 `ratioCapitals(string)`